awsdocs/amazon-gamelift-developer-guide/doc_source/resources-intro.md

 # Managing GameLift hosting resources<a name="resources-intro"></a>

-This section provides detailed information on setting up GameLift managed resources to run your game servers and enable them to host game sessions for players\.
-Whether you're deploying a fully custom game server or working with Realtime Servers, you need to configure and deploy resources, scale capacity to meet player demand, and set up a way to locate available resources to host new game sessions\.
+This section provides detailed information about setting up Amazon GameLift managed resources to run your game servers and host game sessions for players\.
+You must configure and deploy resources, scale capacity to meet player demand, and locate available resources to host game sessions\.

-**Tip**
-For more information about GameLift features, including Realtime Servers, [try out the GameLift sample games](gamelift-explore.md)\.
+The following diagram illustrates how GameLift resource objects relate to each other\.
+Use a build or script to create a fleet, give a fleet an alias, and add fleets to a game session queue using their alias\.
+For games that use FlexMatch matchmaking, use the game session queue and a matchmaking rule set to create a matchmaking configuration\.

-Here's a summary of process required to set up GameLift resources for managed hosting\.
-The topics in this section discuss how to design and build each resource\.
+![\[The basic structure of GameLift resources and how they relate to each other.\]](http://docs.aws.amazon.com/gamelift/latest/developerguide/images/resources-basicobjects-vsd.png)

+****Game server code****
-1. Start by uploading your game server code to the GameLift service in the AWS Regions where you plan to set up fleets\.
-Your code might be a custom game server build or a Realtime configuration **script**\.
++ **Build** – Your custom\-built game server software that runs on GameLift and hosts game sessions for your players\.
+A game build represents the set of files that run your game server on a particular operating system, and that you must integrate with GameLift\.
+Upload game build files to GameLift in the AWS Regions where you plan to set up fleets\.
+For more information, see [Upload a custom server build to GameLift](gamelift-build-cli-uploading.md)\.

-1. Next, create a **fleet** of computing resources in one or more Regions\.
-For each fleet, you specify the build/script to deploy, choose the type of instances \(virtual computing machine\) to use, configure them to run your game servers, and select the location\(s\) to deploy them to\.
-When a fleet is created, the build/script is installed on each instance in the fleet, ready to host game sessions\.

-1. Adjust fleet capacity to host game sessions as needed to meet player demand\.
-Optionally, set up an auto\-scaling policy\.

-1. Create an **alias** for each fleet\.
-Although this step is optional, it is a best practice to abstract fleet identifiers to maintain uninterrupted game server availability then upgrading game builds and fleets\.

-1. With a set of fleets deployed, set up a game session placement mechanism to find available game servers to host new game sessions\.
-The most common method is to set up a **game session queue**\.
-A queue is able to search for available game servers across multiple locations, fleet types, and instance types\.
-It uses FleetIQ algorithms to select the best possible game server, based on a defined set of priorities, and starts a new game session\.
++ **Script** – Your configuration and custom game logic for use with Realtime Servers\.
+Configure Realtime Servers for your game clients by creating a script using JavaScript, and add custom game logic to host game sessions for your players\.
+For more information, see [Upload a Realtime Servers script to GameLift](realtime-script-uploading.md)\.

+****Fleet****
+A collection of compute resources that run your game servers and host game sessions for your players\.
+For information about where you can deploy fleets, see [GameLift hosting in AWS Regions and Local Zones](gamelift-regions.md)\.
+For information about creating fleets, see [Setting up GameLift fleets](fleets-intro.md)\.

+****Alias****
+An abstract identifier for a fleet that you can use to change the fleet that your players are connected to at any time\.
+For more information, see [Add an alias to a GameLift fleet](aliases-creating.md)\.

+****Game session queue****
+A game session placement mechanism that receives requests for new game sessions and searches for available game servers to host the new sessions\.
+For more information about game session queues, see [Setting up GameLift queues for game session placement](queues-intro.md)\.